M-Marathe/demo-repo/README.md

 ## Local development

-1. OPen index.html in your browser
+1. OPen index.html in your browsergit